Cohabitation: Reasons for cohabitation in the United States

-Today, cohabitation in the United States is often a part of the dating process.
-In fact, "cohabitation is increasingly becoming the first coresidential union formed among young adults."
+Cohabitation in the United States is often a part of the dating process.
+In fact, "cohabitation is increasingly becoming the first coresidential union formed among young adults".

-In 1996, more than two-thirds of married couples in the US said that they lived together before getting married.
+By 1996, more than two-thirds of married couples in the US said that they lived together before getting married.
 "In 1994, there were 3.7 million cohabiting couples in the United States."
-This is a major increase from a few decades ago.
+This is a major increase from a few decades earlier.
 According to Dr. Galena Rhoades, "Before 1970, living together outside marriage was uncommon, but by the late 1990s at least 50% to 60% of couples lived together premaritally."

 People may live together for a number of reasons.
-Cohabitants could live together to save money, because of the convenience of living with another, or a need to find housing.
+Cohabitants could live together to save money, or because of the convenience of living with another, or a need to find housing.

-Lower income individuals facing financial uncertainty may delay or avoid marriage, not only because of the difficulty of paying for a wedding but also because of fear of financial hardship if a marriage were to end in divorce.
+Lower income individuals facing financial uncertainty may delay or avoid marriage, not only because of the cost of a wedding but also because of fear of financial hardship if a marriage were to end in divorce.

-When given a survey of the reasons why they cohabit, most couples listed reasons such as spending more time together, convenience based reasons, and testing their relationships, while few gave the reason that they do not believe in marriage.
-The extremely high costs of housing and tight budgets of today's economy are also factors that can lead a couple to cohabitation.
+When responding to a survey of the reasons for cohabitation, most couples listed reasons such as spending more time together, convenience-based reasons, and testing their relationships, while few gave the reason that they do not believe in marriage.
+The extremely high costs of housing and tight budgets of the economy are also factors that can lead a couple to cohabitation.